Travel With Pride: LGBTQ+ Getaways in Pure Michigan

 Farm Club, another community gathering space, takes the region's agricultural bounty to a new level.
 This restaurant on a farm showcases one of several Pride art exhibits and chefs go from harvest to table every day in just a few steps.

 There are several performance and gallery venues across the Traverse City area, including Higher Art Gallery and its many featured LGBTQ+ artists.
-And a trip to Sleeping Bear Dunes National Lakeshore and its Empire headquarters might notably be paired with a fudgsicle or truffle from Grocer's Daughter Chocolate.
+A trip to Sleeping Bear Dunes National Lakeshore and its Empire headquarters might notably be paired with a fudgsicle or truffle from Grocer's Daughter Chocolate.
 The company sources its cacao directly from Ecuadorian farmers, includes locally made twists and flies the Pride flag year-round.

 Marquette offers some of the Upper Peninsula's best chances to support LGBTQ-owned businesses and even check out the area’s burgeoning drag scene.
 The woman-owned, LGBTQ+ business Bodega is a go-to for interesting local and international cuisines made from scratch with fresh ingredients; try the enchiladas potosina with the house-made mole or bolognese made with local beef.
 Upper Peninsula Rainbow Pride, based out of Marquette, is also a great resource for LGBTQ+ individuals and allies in the area looking for events, information and resources.